nyh3/tp/docs/UserGuide.md

 {Give a product intro}

 ## Quick Start

-{Give steps to get started quickly}

-1. Ensure that you have Java 11 or above installed.
+1. Ensure you have `Java-11` or above installed on your computer.
-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+2. Download the latest version of `CantVas` from [here](https://github.com/AY2324S2-CS2113-W13-3/tp/releases).
+3. Copy the jar file to your desired folder.
+4. Open a command prompt in the same directory as the jar file.
+5. Run `java -jar CantVas.jar` to run the application.

 ## Features